Study Guide

 It has you

-And there’s something you will do
+And the something you will do

 Michael Nicoll Yahgulanaas